 - Mobilizing resources to offer workshops and other online support to Bay Area community and faith organizations

-San Francisco Foundation is committed to a just economic recovery that centers the leadership and vision of the people most impacted by the pandemic’s health and economic crises.
-Our vision is focused on the months and years ahead, while we also continue to partner with our grantees, donors, and other funders to address immediate and emerging needs in the Bay Area.
+The San Francisco Foundation is committed to a just economic recovery that centers the leadership and vision of the people most impacted by the pandemic’s health and economic crises.
+Our vision is focused on the months and years ahead, while we continue to partner with our grantees, donors, and other funders to address immediate and emerging needs in the Bay Area.